raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_5.md

 - Then truncate the value using integer division.

-- Line 4: This gives the index into the list from which we select the cardinal value (modulo 16).
+- Line 4: This gives the index into the list from which we select the cardinal value.
+By using modulo 16 division you can make sure that the maximum possible value is 15 - the largest index value in our `directions` list).
 ---/collapse---

 - Now you can use this function to convert the wind_direction (in degrees) from your Weather Station into cardinal value.
 Add these two lines to your code.